Skip to main content

 • Third-party signals: external business events visible across the internet (job postings, funding announcements, technology installs, regulatory filings)

 There’s an important distinction between intent signals and intent data.
-Intent Signals vs Intent Data explains this in detail — the short version is that signals are specific, observable events, while intent data tends to be aggregated and probabilistic.
+Intent Signals vs Intent Data covers this in detail.
+The short version: signals are specific, observable events, while intent data tends to be aggregated and probabilistic.

 High-Value Signals for Targeting the Right Clientele

-• Job title changes: A new VP of Marketing, CRO, or Head of RevOps often triggers a tool evaluation cycle within 30-90 days of taking the role.
+• Job title changes: A new VP of Marketing, CRO, or Head of RevOps often kicks off a tool evaluation cycle within 30-90 days of starting.
 Read our guide on Post-Promotion Prospecting: When to Reach Out After Job Changes.

-• Tech stack evolution: Adding or removing key tools signals changing business priorities
+• Tech stack evolution: Adding or removing key tools signals shifting business priorities.

-• Digital presence growth: A company scaling its content output, rebuilding its website, or expanding its LinkedIn presence is often in a growth phase.
+• Digital presence growth: A company scaling its content output, rebuilding its website, or growing its LinkedIn presence is often in a growth phase.
 Learn how to track this via the Rodz API.

 Step 4: Build Your Target Account List with Signal Filtering

-Now you combine your ICP definition with live intent signals to build a prioritized target list.
-This is where manual spreadsheets break down — the volume and velocity of signals require automation.
+Here’s where you combine your ICP definition with live intent signals to build a prioritized target list.
+Manual spreadsheets break down fast at this stage.
+The volume and velocity of signals require automation.

 Using Rodz to Target the Right Clientele